vsrinivas/fuchsia/docs/program_loading.md

 ## ELF and the system ABI

-The standard Magenta userspace environment uses the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format for machine-code executable files, and provides a dynamic linker and C/C++ execution environment that are based on ELF.
-Magenta processes can use [system calls](syscalls.md) only via the [vDSO](vdso.md), which is provided by the kernel in ELF format and uses the C/C++ calling conventions common to ELF-based systems for the machine.
+The standard Zircon userspace environment uses the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format for machine-code executable files, and provides a dynamic linker and C/C++ execution environment that are based on ELF.
+Zircon processes can use [system calls](syscalls.md) only via the [vDSO](vdso.md), which is provided by the kernel in ELF format and uses the C/C++ calling conventions common to ELF-based systems for the machine.
 Userspace code (given the appropriate capabilities) can use the [system call](syscalls.md) building blocks directly to create processes and load programs into them without using ELF.
-But Magenta's standard ABI for machine code uses ELF as described here.
+But Zircon's standard ABI for machine code uses ELF as described here.

 ## Background: traditional ELF program loading